Bhart97/CDE-project/module/part a/README.md

 **4. Python Script**

-Create a new python file called "hello.py" and open any text editor to create a script that will output text.
+Create a new python file called ```hello.py``` and open any text editor to create a script that will output text.
 Run your script to check for functionality.
-You can view ```hello.py``` to help get started.
+You can view the example ```hello.py``` to help get started.

 **5. Merging with the Main Branch**